Trump is supposed to get Congress’ approval when the Iran war hits 60 days. Lawmakers can’t agree when that is

 Murkowski added that she stands “firmly behind our troops.”
 But she stressed that Congress needs to fulfill its constitutional role of declaring war and providing oversight under the Constitution.

-For Missouri Republoican Sen. Josh Hawley, “we’re at an inflection point” in the war.
+For Missouri Republican Sen. Josh Hawley, “we’re at an inflection point” in the war.

 “You know, under the statute, the administration has the ability to request an additional 30 days, and they can certify that statutory framework, if they are ready to draw down militarily.
 So, they’ve got some options there.
 Let’s see what happens.
 But I do think that framework needs to be followed,” he said.
 “So, you know, we’re at a point — we’re at an inflection point, I think the ball is in the administration’s court, but let’s see what we get.”